 FBI visited extremists ahead of Capitol riots, urged them not to travel to DC: source

-Justice Department has charged more than dozen people in Wednesday’s Capitol riot
+The Justice Department has charged more than dozen people in Wednesday’s Capitol riot

 The FBI visited extremists prior to the pro-Trump rally and the deadly Capitol riot last week and urged them not to travel to Washington, D.C., a source familiar with the situation told Fox News.